hoho/conkitty/README.md

 ### MEM *key* *[expr]*

-You have an access to exact DOM nodes during their creation process.
+You have access to exact DOM nodes during their creation process.
 You can memorize some of these nodes for future use.

     template